-A student may appeal the decision of the Review Committee and request further hearing by an ad hoc Appeals Board, consisting of three full time faculty members, at the level of Assistant Professor or above, appointed by the Dean of the School.
+A student may appeal the decision of the Review Committee and request further hearing by an ad hoc Appeals Board, consisting of three full time faculty members, at the level of Assistant Professor or above, appointed by Harvard School of Dental Medicine Student Handbook 2023-24 65 the Dean of the School.
 The student's appeal must be in writing and must contain a full statement of the reasons for which an appeal is requested.
 The request for appeal must be received by the Dean of the School within two weeks of the final action of the Review Committee.